VenkyRock0/MyResume/README.md

 <!--
 Here some ideas to get Started:

-- I'm Corrently Persuing MCA in CMRIT,Bangalore.
+- I Completed my MCA in CMRIT,Bangalore.
 - I Completed my Bachelor of Computer Appliction at SRS First Grade College, Chitradurga, Karnataka.
 - I also Completed my 12th and !0th in st.Aloysius College, Harihar, Karnakata.